ekomsys/multimedia-sdk-demo/README.md

 ## Prerequisites

 You will need visual studio 2015 and above to compile this application.
-In case you are just evaluating the [SDK](https://ekomsys.com/downloads/ekomsys-multimedia-sdk-4.0-x64.exe), please download the SDK from website and use the pre built binary MultimediaSDKDemo.
+In case you are just evaluating the [SDK (v5.0)](https://ekomsys.com/downloads/ekomsys-multimedia-sdk-5.0-x64.exe), please download the SDK from website and use the pre built binary MultimediaSDKDemo.

 ## Getting Started

 * Clone the repository on your machine.
-* Download the SDK from ekomsys website - [Ekomsys Multimedia SDK](https://ekomsys.com/downloads/ekomsys-multimedia-sdk-4.0-x64.exe)
+* Download the SDK from ekomsys website - [Ekomsys Multimedia SDK - v5.0](https://ekomsys.com/downloads/ekomsys-multimedia-sdk-5.0-x64.exe)
 * While installing make sure you keep the checkbox to register the COM components.
 * Open .sln file in visual studio and compile the project
 * Copy the output binary to the bin/x64 directory of SDK and run the binary.